loneregister/php-json-schema/README.md

 #### Nested structures

 Nested structures allow you to make composition: flatten several objects in one and separate back.
+For nested structures that exceed a depth of the default 200 recursion limit, submit a Context maxNestLevel of an appropriate amount.

 ```php
 $user = new User();